 Some of you have asked, so here it is.
-Time for Crohn’s talk again > Fatigue…
+Time for Crohn’s talk again: Fatigue.

-But the one symptom that I continue to fight is fatigue.
-For those of you who also feel the effects of autoimmune fatigue…I get it, I’m in the same boat.
-Some days are better than others, but every day is just a scale that ranges from tired to pure exhaustion.
-Some days I feel like I’m on the brink of getting sick; the inside of my head feels cold and my body is run down.
+The one symptom that I continue to fight, however, is fatigue.
+For those of you who also feel the effects of autoimmune fatigue: I get it, I’m in the same boat.
+Some days are better than others, but every day is just a scale that ranges from tired to exhaustion.
+Some days I feel like I’m on the brink of getting sick — the inside of my head feels cold and my body is run down.
 Other days I feel like I’ve been awake for 36 hours, when in reality I just woke up.
 And, some days, I feel the desire to just stick my head in the sand.
-I wake up 2-4x a night and each time, the first thought that pops into my head is, “I’m so f*&%^ing tired.”
+I wake up two to four times a night and each time, the first thought that pops into my head is, “I’m so f*&%^ing tired.”
 I think I’m starting to forget what it feels like to not be tired and I think I’ve now recalibrated what “feeling good” means.

 So when you ask how I’m doing and I say fine, now you know what what fine means.